kurt-ds/YelpCamp/README.md

 YelpCamp will be built using modern web development technologies.
 Some of the key technologies and frameworks that can be utilized include:

 Front-end: HTML, CSS, JavaScript, React.js (or other JavaScript frameworks)

 Back-end: Node.js, Express.js

+Database: MongoDB

-Database: MongoDB (or other preferred database management systems) User Authentication: Passport.js (or similar authentication libraries) Mapping and Geolocation: Google Maps API (or other mapping services) By creating YelpCamp, you aim to provide campers with a valuable resource for discovering and sharing information about campgrounds worldwide.
+User Authentication: Passport.js

+Mapping and Geolocation: Google Maps API

+By creating YelpCamp, you aim to provide campers with a valuable resource for discovering and sharing information about campgrounds worldwide.
 The project will not only enhance the camping experience for individuals but also foster a passionate and engaged community of outdoor enthusiasts.